nl-hugo/d3-gradient-descent/README.md

 > Gradient descent is a first-order optimization algorithm.
-To find a local minimum of a function using gradient descent, one takes steps proportional to the negative of the gradient (or of the approximate gradient) of the function at the current point..
+To find a local minimum of a function using gradient descent, one takes steps proportional to the negative of the gradient (or of the approximate gradient) of the function at the current point.

 source: [wikipedia](https://en.wikipedia.org/wiki/Gradient_descent)

 ![Gradient descent](/media/thumbnail.png "Gradient descent")

-See the algorithm in action [here](http://nl-hugo.github.io/d3-gradient-descent/index.html).
+See the algorithm in action [here](http://nl-hugo.github.io/d3-gradient-descent/index.html)

 ## Source Code Layout